Ohara124c41/ASML-Wafer_Stepper/README.md

-# ASML-Wafer_Stepper
+# ASML-Wafer Stepper
 This project was for a course at TU/e called System Validation.
 The goal is to create an architecture with parallel components and use formal model checking to evaluate the model.
-It is strongly advised for students following this course at TU/e to look away now.
-Any attempt to implement similar mu-calculus formulae will most definitely be caught and punished.
+It is strongly advised for students following this course at TU/e to ***look away now***.
+Any attempt to implement similar mu-calculus formulae or requirements will most definitely be caught and punished.

 ![image1](https://github.com/Ohara124c41/ASML-Wafer_Stepper/blob/master/images/2IMF30_System_Validation-01.jpg?raw=true)
 ![image2](https://github.com/Ohara124c41/ASML-Wafer_Stepper/blob/master/images/2IMF30_System_Validation-02.jpg?raw=true)